 Depending on the resources available to companies, there are many forms of competitive rivalry or industry competition.
 A few of these competitive forces include:

-- Advertising: Investing in unique or innovative advertising can attract more customers to your business, allowing you to take customers away from the competition.
+2. Advertising: Investing in unique or innovative advertising can attract more customers to your business and attract customers away from the competition.

 What factors determine competitive rivalry?